mist64/c64ref/kernal/kernal_dh.md

 cuted during system reset.

-RDTIM
-FFDE
+# RDTIM FFDE

-Called by: JSR at AF84/CF84 in BASIC's TI and TI$.
+**Called by**: JSR at AF84/CF84 in BASIC's TI and TI$.

 JMP F6DD/F760.

 This routine reads the jiffy clock (A2-A0) into the accu- mulator, X register, and Y register.

-A0 is updated every 1 /60 second.
+A0 is updated every 1/60 second.
 When the jiffy clock reaches a value equal to 24 hours, it is reset to 0.

-Exit conditions: Accumulator holds high byte of jiffy clock.
-X register holds

-middle byte of jiffy clock.
+**Exit conditions**: Accumulator holds high byte of jiffy clock.
+X register holds middle byte of jiffy clock.
 Y register holds low byte of jiffy clock.

-RDTIM/SETTIM Execution
+# RDTIM/SETTIM Execution F6DD/F760-F6EC/F76F
-F6DD/F760-F6EC/F76F

-Called by: JMP from Kernal RDTIM vector at FFDE; alternate entry at F6E4/F767 by JMP from Kernal SETTIM vector at FFDB.
+**Called by**: JMP from Kernal RDTIM vector at FFDE; alternate entry at F6E4/F767 by JMP from Kernal SETTIM vector at FFDB.

 From the RDTIM entry point, this routine reads the jiffy